apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

 ## Enable Proxy dynamically

 As its name suggests, ApeCloud MySQL Proxy in nature is a database proxy.
-An ApeCloud MySQL Raft Group can be switched to an ApeCloud MySQL Proxy cluster by setting `proxyEnabled=true`.
+An ApeCloud MySQL RaftGroup Cluster can be switched to an ApeCloud MySQL Proxy Cluster by setting `proxyEnabled=true`.

 <Tabs>
 <TabItem value="kbcli" label="kbcli" default>